MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 ### Before you rename an environment

 - Read the [Environment rename considerations](#consider) section to understand the consequences of renaming an environment.
-- Make sure you notify all your users (including any external service integrations you may have) about the upcoming URL change, so they could prepare to update their references.
+- Make sure you notify all your users, including any external service integrations you may have, about the upcoming URL change.
+It will let them prepare to update their references.
 - Determine the best time to do the renaming.
 Renaming an environment requires a restart to the environment.
 We recommend doing this operation when no users are active in Business Central.

 ### Rename an environment